Qiskit/qiskit/docs/how_to/use_estimator.rst

 =========================================

 The :class:`~qiskit.primitives.Estimator` primitive also has the option to include unbound parameterized circuits like the one below.
-You can also bind values to the parameters of the circuit like in :doc:`this guide <create_a_parameterized_circuit>` and follow the steps of the previous example.
+You can also bind values to the parameters of the circuit and follow the steps of the previous example.

 .. testcode::